pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Import vouchers, showing a file upload and a setting for the character set.](../assets/screens/vouchers/import.png)

-The :btn-icon:fontawesome-solid-upload: Import vouchers: button on the "Vouchers" page lets you upload a list of vouchers from an external source or exported from a previous pretix event.
+The :btn-icon:fa3-upload: Import vouchers: button on the "Vouchers" page lets you upload a list of vouchers from an external source or exported from a previous pretix event.
 Click the :btn:Browse...: button,  choose a .csv file with a header row, and click the :btn:Start import: button.
 If the file can be successfully imported and parsed as a .csv file, you will land on a new page with a preview of the data and a wide selection of import settings.